attilammagyar/js80p/README.md

 The cutoff frequency of the filter.

-Be careful with this, because depending on other settings of the filter, a too low or too high cutoff frequency can produce loud sound artifacts or it can make the filter completely silent.
+Be careful with this, because depending on other settings of the filter, a too low or too high cutoff frequency can produce loud noises and sound artifacts or it can make the filter completely silent.

 <a id="usage-synth-common-q"></a>